dgosc96/MockStore/README.md

-# YourStore
+# MockStore

-YourStore is a fictional e-commerce website that provides a user-friendly interface and an immersive shopping experience, designed purely for demonstration.
+MockStore is a fake e-commerce website that provides a user-friendly interface and an immersive shopping experience, designed purely for demonstration.